Optimization Algorithms#

 \[{\min_{\mathbf{x}\in\mathbb{R}^N} \;\mathcal{F}(\mathbf{x})\;\;+\;\;\mathcal{G}(\mathbf{x})\;\;+\;\;\sum_{i=1}^J\mathcal{H}_i(K_i\mathbf{x})}\]

-by means of stacking operators:
+by means of stacking operators, as shown below:

 Choosing the Right Algorithm#